 Seal your HVAC ducts

 Did you know your ducts leak between 25% to 40% of the air moving through them?
-That’s a lot of waste in heating and cooling energy.
+That's a lot of waste in heating and cooling energy.
 Duct sealing will help eliminate that waste and make you and your family more comfortable year-round.
-Money savings and IAQ are some extra benefits of this service.
+Money savings and IAQ are some extra benefits to this service.